Timo Werner: 10 things on the jet-heeled RB Leipzig and Germany striker

 4) Destined for great things

-His school days behind him, Werner won the Fritz Walter gold medal in 2013 – an annual award given by the German Football Association to outstanding young players – in the U17 category.
+His school days behind him, Werner won the Fritz Walter gold medal in 2013 – an annual award given by the German Football Association to outstanding young players – in the U17 category, ahead of Borussia Dortmund star Julian Brandt.
 He was awarded the silver medal behind Bayer Leverkusen defender Jonathan Tah in the U19 bracket two years later.

 5) Top striker but no top chef

-He does, however, have a very clear idea of what he doesn't like.
-"Sometimes when I see what my English teammates eat, I would never eat that," he said.
-"Scrambled eggs with ketchup…what is that?"
+He does, however, have a very clear idea of what he does not like.
+"Sometimes when I saw what my English teammates were eating...
+I would never have that," he said.
+"Scrambled eggs with ketchup… what's that all about?"

 6) Leipzig rocket fuel

-After experiencing relegation with Stuttgart in 2016, Werner moved to Leipzig where his talent mushroomed almost overnight.
-He was the Bundesliga's highest-scoring German on 21 goals as promoted RBL gatecrashed the top four, finishing second behind champions Bayern Munich and qualifying for the UEFA Champions League.
+After Stuttgart were relegated in 2016, Werner moved to Leipzig where his talent mushroomed almost overnight.
+He was the Bundesliga's highest-scoring German on 21 goals in 2016/17 as the promoted upstarts gatecrashed the top four, finishing second behind champions Bayern Munich and qualifying for the Champions League.

 7) A Super Mario fan

-Though he is some way off the 71 goals Miroslav Klose netted to finish his career as Germany's all-time leading scorer, Werner is closing in on the 31 his childhood idol Mario Gomez struck.
+Though he is some way off the 71 goals Miroslav Klose netted to finish his career as Germany's all-time leading scorer, Werner is closing in on the 31 struck by his childhood idol Mario Gomez.

 8) If the Schuh fits…